matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-12-day_052_crackmapexec.md

 CrackMapExec offers an automated suite for security researchers to perform assessments of the security features, privileges, and lack of on active directory or similar networks.

-Todays example will show how to enumerate and discover information about an SMB share on the 'Ra' hard box on TryHackMe.
-I have already discovered the username and password for this machine (spoiler alert if you haven not completed Ra yet).
+Today's example will show how to enumerate and discover information about an SMB share on the 'Ra' hard box on TryHackMe.
+I have already discovered the username and password for this machine (spoiler alert if you have not completed Ra yet).

 ---